Musculoskeletal System Development

 The musculoskeletal system consists of skeletal muscle, bone, and cartilage and is mainly mesoderm in origin with some neural crest contribution.

 The intraembryonic mesoderm can be broken into paraxial, intermediate and lateral mesoderm relative to its midline position.
-During the 3rd week the paraxial mesoderm forms into "balls" of mesoderm paired either side of the neural groove, called somites.
+During the 3rd week the paraxial mesoderm undergoes somitogenesis and forms into paired "balls" of somites either side of the neural groove.

 Somites appear bilaterally as pairs at the same time and form earliest at the cranial (rostral,brain) end of the neural groove and add sequentially at the caudal end.
 This addition occurs so regularly that embryos are staged according to the number of somites that are present.
 Different regions of the somite differentiate into dermomyotome (dermal and muscle component) and sclerotome (forms vertebral column).
 An example of a specialized musculoskeletal structure can be seen in the development of the limbs.